 3. Portfolio: 25%: Focus on one of the texts we discussed in class and explore its cultural-historical context.

-A. Find a relevant image (painting), must be at least 800 dpi (scan, photograph, etc.).
+B. Find a relevant image (painting), must be at least 800 dpi (scan, photograph, etc.).
 First step: identify your text, determine the time period.
 Go to the library, find a book dealing with the history of art of that period.
 Search for the image there.
 Only then: search in ARTstore, on the library webpage, search for a relevant book on art history, identify a contemporary image, scan it in, take a photo, etc. Provide information on the artist, title, date and where you got the image from.
 (10 pts).
 Image must have been created around the time when you text was written (plus/minus 50 years).
 It can also be any other artwork.

-B. Image of a relevant building reflecting the specific time period, language, and culture (provide an image, again, min.
-800 dpi).
+C. Image of a relevant building reflecting the specific time period, language, and culture of your work.
 The image can be scanned from a book using the UA Libraries book scanner, copy and pasted from ARTstor or other library source or from the Web.
 Provide information on the artist, title, date and where you got the image from.
 (10 pts).
 Image must be of a high quality resolution and give a good view of the building.

-For D and E you are only required to identify those titles and to list them alphabetically.
+For E and F you are only required to identify those titles and to list them alphabetically.
 But still, provide the full bibliographical information according to the MLA model.

-Print out the images, establish separate files in your folder, give each file the appropriate title.
-Submit the portfolio any time throughout the semester, but not later than April 27, 4 p.m. in our main office, SLB 301 (I am not going to collect them in class!).
-Put all your material in a decent folder, identify it by your name, Student ID, class, email, and date.
+Submit the portfolio any time throughout the semester, but not later than April 30, 1 p.m. on D2L.
+Put all your material in an electronic document (MS Word, PDF), identify it by your name, Student ID, class, email, and date.
 Appearance, format, style: 10 pts

-I. Put the entire portfolio into an appropriate folder, create subcategories, provide a table of contents, print out the various bibliographies, print the images, and submit the critical summary.
-10 pts for mechanics, organization, stylistics, etc.
+J. Put the entire portfolio into an electronic folder, create subcategories, provide a table of contents, and submit the critical summary.
+10 pts for mechanics, organization, stylistics, etc. Now all digitally

 K. For specific grading rubrics, click here